ridvan-cetin/CMO_Atf3_Zfp711_Bcl6b/index.md

 ### Data availability<a name="data" />

-e.g., This data is an extension of a previously reported scRNA-Seq atlas covering mouse gastrulation and the early initiation of organogenesis through a densely sampled time-course of 6h sampling intervals from E6.5 to E8.5 (Pijuan-Sala B., Griffiths J. A., Guibentif C. et al., 2019) with newly sampled time points (E8.75-E9.5) as well as one overlapping time point (E8.5) to facilitate data integration.
-Combined, the new ‘extended’ atlas, ranging from E6.5 to E9.5 contains 430,339 cells across 13 time points spanning 3 days of mouse development
+e.g.,

-e.g.,  Various forms of the transcriptomics data such as raw counts, normalised counts, dimensionality reductions and metadata are available [here](https://cloud.mrc-lmb.cam.ac.uk/s/yxq7FRtYsLyF3jQ) for loading into R and python.
+e.g.,  Various forms of the transcriptomics data such as raw counts, normalised counts, dimensionality reductions and metadata are available [here] for loading into R and python.

 | File name                                                    | Description                                                  |